5hv5hvnk/5hv5hvnk.github.io/index.md

 title: "About"
 permalink: "/about/"
 ---
-What I do, what I like, what consumes most of my time etc.
+What I like, what consumes most of my time etc.

-### What I do?
-I have recenlty started working with Speech Lab at IITM with Dr. S. Umesh and Dr. Hema Murthy on speech technologies for indic languages.
-Prior to this I worked at Wadhwani AI as ML intern with Dr. Makarand Tapaswi and Jatin Aggarwal.

 ### What I like?
 I like to travell & explore places.
 I sometimes capture things in photos and you can find them on my [VSCO](https://vsco.co/5hv5hvnk/gallery).
-I like to play chess I suck at it but I still like to play it.
-I also like to watch a lot of non-fiction movies and shows and I am always open for suggestions :)
+I like to play chess.
+I also like to re-watch movies and showsthat I have watched at some point of life :)

-Apart from this, I love to play football and go on small cycling tours :')
+Apart from this, I love to play football and go on small cycling tours.

+What consumes most of my time?
+I spend time watching tech reviews, reading about devlopment in ML/PL research.
+I also have started a new hobby of reading to increase my off screen time.